Tredmus/Traionis/README.md

 * Cannot dynamically import svg as components (or as plain html) easily, was able to do it only for the dev server and not able to build for production
 * console logs don't really work for astro functions, need to use their debug component instead.
 * Not really a great experience but it's not bad either
+* Vite is still a problem in this setup